chineduogada/Pokemon/README.md

 ## Test the project Manually

-Here is the link to this [Code sandbox](https://codesandbox.io/s/frosty-butterfly-z23vy) project.
+Here is the link to this [Codesandbox](https://codesandbox.io/s/frosty-butterfly-z23vy) project.

 ## View App in Production